 The Hacienda, set in a dry valley in the Northern Andes, less than 2 hours from Quito airport and surrounded by mountains.
 It is the perfect hotel for guests who value the comfortable accommodation, peaceful surroundings and delicious home-cooking.
 Guests have the option of exploring the rich natural and cultural heritage of the region – excursions to Ibarra (Salinas train), Otavalo, San Antonio, Cotacachi, as well as mountain biking and horse-riding, can all be arranged.

 The Hacienda’s rooms are a marriage of the traditional and the modern, numbering seventeen in total; seven are in the old manor house and the remaining ten are distributed in large, new chalets a short walk from the main hacienda.
 Modern comforts are combined with a traditional warm, homely ambience and friendly, attentive service.
 The restaurant and lounge areas are housed within an impressive modern, exposed brick structure that contrasts sharply with the original buildings.
-There are also an outside eating area, open-air swimming pool and extensive gardens with beautiful old trees and colourful, exotic plants.
+There are also an outside eating area, a heated open-air swimming pool and extensive gardens with beautiful old trees and colourful, exotic plants.

 Shanshipamba Petropglyphs: The 4 rocks carved with intricate, symbolic designs are located between El Carmelo and Shanshipamba.
 The excursion includes a short walk through these two communities, along the old Amazonian trading routes.

 Mariano Acosta Mill: This historical and cultural attraction is a still-functioning stone mill over 100 years old.
 It grinds several different grains that nearby populations produce run with a rudimentary system.
 It is powered by a hydraulic system that was built around 1895.

 Peguche Wasi: A workshop of a group of Kichwa weavers looking to rescue and resurrect the art of weaving.
 In this demonstration of craftsmanship, guests can learn about their history, art and culture.
 This artisan workshop is located 2 km away from the city of Otavalo, in Peguche, a town historically known for its handloom craftsmanship.